Quarterly Performance Reviews: What is 4×4 Performance Management and Why Does it Work?

-While performance reviews are important, some people think the traditional process is ineffective and needs to evolve.
+While performance reviews are important, some HR initiatives say that the traditional process is ineffective and needs to evolve.
 They believe the intended outcomes make perfect sense but rarely come to fruition.
 Since the performance review process often fails to deliver, many employees and managers have grown to dread participating in the reviews themselves.

 What is 4×4 performance management?

 Jason Lauritsen is a human resources thought leader who has long advocated for restructuring performance reviews.
 After discussing common performance management problems with colleagues, he developed a new process known as 4×4 performance management.

 Instead of annual reviews, 4×4s require quarterly reviews.
 Lauritsen’s reasoning for this frequency is that meeting once a year isn’t nearly enough.
 Company and departmental priorities change between reviews, and managers and employees likely forget much of what was previously discussed.
 He says monthly meetings are ideal but quarterly is sufficient.

 The 4×4 performance management process also focuses on four defined questions.
 Managers and employees document their answers and share their thoughts with the other person before their meeting so both individuals know what to expect.
 The four questions are:

 What are your most significant accomplishments since we last met?

 This question starts the meeting off on a positive note by allowing the employee to talk about the work they’ve done that they’re proud of and the progress made over the previous review cycle.
 It gives the manager the chance to give recognition and learn if there are any successes they may have overlooked.